I am in no way telling you to go out and eat Gyromitra, but, like it or not, they are a traditional food eaten to this day in some places.

 This sounds pretty cut and clear, false morels are bad, obviously, I mean they’re called “false morels”, right?
 But, if these mushrooms are truly as deadly, dangerous, and as terrifying as we make them out to be is hotly debated in the mushroom community.

 Amounts of Gyromitrin Can Vary Greatly Between Species

 The danger seems to be that the toxin gyromitrin from the mushrooms builds up in your body.
 To further confuse and compound things, different species of Gyromitra can have very little of the toxin gyromitrin (see G. montana and G. caroliniana), or a lot.

 This accounts both for deaths involving eating the mushrooms, and for the anomaly of long time, habitual eaters like our friends in the Upper Peninsula.
 Now we’re getting somewhere.

-Within the Gyromitriaceae, you can have a lot of morphological (physical) variation.
+There’s a lot of variation with these mushrooms.
 Here’s some really helpful images put together by Wes Lee, a member of False Morels Demystified.

 See a link to the popular morel myth-busting Facebook group at the bottom of the post.
-And, copy the image below or save them to your phone to help with your identification.
+I’d suggest copying the image below or saving to your phone to help with your identification.